rajagp/couchbase-lite-react-native-module/README.md

 1. **dbName :** Name of the Database as string.
 2. **docid :** Unique id of the document as string.
 3. **data :** A JSON object containing data to be saved in document.
-4. **Callback :** Asynchronously triggers when the function completes execution.
-Contains Error and Response params, If there is an exception while execution the Error param will have the string exception if there is no exception then the response param will contains following responses.
+4. **Error Callback :** Asynchronously triggers when the function fails execution.
+Contains Error string as param, If there is an exception while execution the param will have the string exception.
+5. **Success Callback :** Asynchronously triggers when the function succeeds execution.
+Contains string Response as param, If there is no exception while execution the param can contain one of the following responses.

 #### Example Response from Create Document :
 > * _"Document Created"_